 - No burning also means you aren’t going to have to worry about the smell or the staining caused by smoke.

-- These fireplaces are incredibly easy to use when comparing them to a wood fireplace that is basically a part-time job to run.
+- These fireplaces are incredibly easy to use when comparing them to a wood fireplace which is basically a part-time job to run.

 - Installation is easy.
 Pick a spot.
 Place your fireplace.
 Plug it into the wall.
 In most cases, that is all that is needed for installation.

-- You can put electric fireplaces into any room within your home.
-You can put them in the dining room, a home office, your bedroom, and more.
-This is due to the simple requirements of only needed a nearby electrical outlet and not needing any ventilation.
+- You can put electric fireplaces in any room within your home.
+You can put them in the dining room, a home office, your bedroom (consider a fake fireplace for your bedroom), and more.
+This is due to the simple requirements of only needing a nearby electrical outlet and not needing any ventilation.

 - You don’t have to worry about electric fireplaces damaging a TV that you hang above it since there is no smoke and any warm is is blown out instead of rising directly up.